Exams

 What should be your NABARD Grade A 2026 study plan for the next 3 months?

-To prepare effectively for NABARD Grade A 2026 in the next 3 months, you should follow a structured study plan covering Phase 1 topics like Reasoning, Quantitative Aptitude, English, General Awareness, Decision Making, and Computer Knowledge, along with ARD and ESI topics, which are common for both Phase 1 and Phase 2.
-Divide your preparation into daily sessions for theory, practice, and sectional mocks, and dedicate specific days to ARD and ESI topics to cover them in depth.
-Include weekly full-length mock tests to track progress and revise weak areas.
-Consistency, focused revision, and regular practice will ensure you complete the syllabus while building speed and accuracy.
+To prepare for the NABARD Grade A 2026 exam in the next 3 months, aspirants should follow a structured study plan covering Phase 1 subjects like Reasoning, Quantitative Aptitude, English, General Awareness, Decision Making, and Computer Knowledge, along with ARD and ESI, which are important for both phases.

 WeekPhase 1 TopicsESI & ARD (Common Phase 1 & 2)